philschmid/easyllm/docs/prompt_utils.md

 ## StableBeluga2 Chat builder

-Builds a StableBeluga2 prompt for a chat conversation as defined in the [Model Card](https://huggingface.co/stabilityai/StableBeluga2)
+Creates StableBeluga2 prompt for a chat conversation.
-.
 If a `Message` with an unsupported `role` is passed, an error will be thrown.
+[Reference](https://huggingface.co/stabilityai/StableBeluga2)

 ```python
 from easyllm.prompt_utils import build_stablebeluga_prompt